TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Conclusion

 \section{Conclusion}

-In this paper, we have presented {\methodname}, a strong method for the TAP task. {\methodname} improves TAPTRv2 primarily by developing the {\spatialfull} ({\spatial}) and {\temporalfull} ({\temporal}) to address the shortage of feature querying. {\spatial} utilizes the spatial context to help obtain more robust attention weights in cross-attention, leading to a better perception of 2D image space. {\temporal} replace the RNN-like long-temporal modeling with an attention mechanism to enable the perception of longer temporal context while avoiding the feature drifting issue. {\temporal} further utilizes the visibilities to improve the quality of long-temporal attention, leading to a better feature querying ability along the temporal dimension.
-Additionally, {\methodname} further improves its performance in long videos by introducing the global matching module with a carefully designed trigger strategy.
-With the help of these novel designs, {\methodname} surpasses TAPTRv2 by a large margin and obtains state-of-the-art performance on multiple challenging datasets.
+In this paper, we have presented {\methodname}, a strong method for the TAP task. {\methodname} improves TAPTRv2 primarily by developing the {\spatialfull} ({\spatial}) and {\temporalfull} ({\temporal}) to address the shortage of feature querying. {\spatial} improves key-aware deformable attention by leveraging spatial context, which helps point-level tasks obtain more robust and accurate attention weights for updating both features and positions. {\temporal} replaces the RNN-like long-temporal modeling with an attention mechanism, enabling the perception of longer temporal context and mitigating the issue of feature drifting. {\temporal} further utilizes the visibilities to improve the quality of long-temporal attention, leading to a better feature querying ability along the temporal dimension.
+Additionally, {\methodname} further improves its performance in long videos by introducing the auto-triggered global matching mechanism.
+With the help of our insights and these novel designs, {\methodname} surpasses TAPTRv2 by a large margin and obtains state-of-the-art performance on multiple challenging datasets.
 Even when compared with the methods trained on extra internal data, {\methodname} remains competitive.